NCBI-Hackathons/seqacademy/rnaseq.md

 ## 1C.
 Gene counts

-We run a unix-based bash script `loadYeastGeneCounts.sh` to quantify genetic expression over the yeast genome.
+We run an R script `loadYeastGeneCounts.R` to quantify genetic expression over the yeast genome.

 Run: